What does Sales Rank mean on Amazon?

 One of the most important, and often misunderstood, metrics is Best Sellers Rank (BSR) – also referred to as the Amazon Sales Rank.
-Understanding what this statistic means for you as a seller and how you can use it to boost your sales is critical to maximizing your revenue.
+Understanding what this statistic means for you as a seller and how you can use it for Amazon Listing Optimization is critical to maximizing your Amazon FBA revenue.
+In this article, we’ll take a deep dive into the world of Amazon’s BSR.
+Our goal is to demystify it, providing some insight into how it’s calculated and what you can do to improve your Amazon Sales Rank.

-Firstly, BSR is a product-level metric; it conveys no information to shoppers about you, the seller.
-In a nutshell, BSR is an indicator of how well one of your products is performing against other products in the same category.
+Best Sales Rank, or BSR is a product-level metric.
+It is is an indicator of how well one of your products is performing against other products in the same category.
+It’s a popularity metric that’s expressed as a number, with a lower value being better than a higher one:

-It’s a popularity metric that’s expressed as a number, with a lower value being better than a higher one.
+As you may have noticed, any given Amazon listing will typically feature multiple Best Sales Ranks.
+What is the reason for this?
 Here’s an example: within the category “Sports & Outdoors,” a certain baseball glove may attain a BSR of #19.
 This means that it is 19th in the Amazon best sellers list for its product category; there are only 18 products within this sub category selling better than it at the time the calculation was made.

 However, that same product may have a different BSR within its subcategories.
 These values are totally unrelated to the main category’s value.
 As subcategories get more granular, the same product’s BSR can be higher or lower than in the primary category.